Mother’s Day and Father’s Day are highly respected and commercialized holidays in the U.S., but without grandparents there would be no Mom and Dad.

 Luckily, there’s Grandparents Day to show them just how much they’re loved.

 Grandparents Day is an annual holiday that falls on the first Sunday after Labor Day.
-This year, it’s on Sept.
-13.
+That’s today.

 At the time, Rose Mary Woods was the personal secretary to the president, and she wrote a letter back to Capper: